 Gustav Klimt Exhibition

 This exhibition displays authentic furniture from the 1910 era.
 There are reproductions of Klimt’s most important pieces.
 Gustav Klimt was a leader of the modern period.
-His Viennese style of symbolism made him become an internationally recognized painter.
-His art peaked during his well known Golden Period.
-The best part of the exhibition is the chance to see paintings such as Hygiea, Die Freundinnen which was ruined in addition to restored works like Die Goldene Adele.
-This is a unique and one of a kind experience which is only available in Vienna.
+His Viennese style of symbolism made him an internationally recognised painter.
+His art peaked during his well-known Golden Period.
+The best part of the exhibition is the chance to see paintings such as Hygiea and Die Freundinnen, which were ruined, in addition to restored works like Die Goldene Adele.
+This is a unique and one-of-a kind experience that is only available in Vienna.

 Website: https://www.oew.at/exhibitions/klimptexhibition